LLMRing

 [registry_versions]

-openai = 142 # Registry snapshot when you last updated
+openai = 186 # Example: registry snapshot ID when you last updated

 Note: These versions track what the registry knew at that point, not the actual model behavior.
 Providers can change prices and limits anytime - the registry helps you detect when things have drifted from your expectations.